 Different skin colours

-First, let’s identify the hue of skin colour.
+First, let’s identify the hue of skin color.
 We’ll take a fair caucasian as an example.
-If you’d have to name skin colour, what would it be?
+If you had to name skin color, what would it be?

 I’d say orange or red.
 So I’ll go for a reddish-orange.
 But a plain reddish-orange looks far too saturated to be a skin colour.
 So we need to desaturate it.
 We can desaturate a colour by adding grey, or the opposite colour on the colour wheel.
 The opposite of orange is blue.
 Lastly we need to adjust the value.
 The value of caucasian colour is pretty light.
 We adjust value by adding white or black.
 In this case we need to add white.